 Betty Lou Jensen and David Faraday were forced out of the front passenger side door.
 Betty Lou Jensen exited first, followed by David Faraday.
 The widely believed order of events, is that as David Faraday left the vehicle he was ushered somewhere close to the rear wheel of the Rambler and shot in the left side of his head.
-Then Betty Lou Jensen, either ordered by the Zodiac Killer to run, or through sheer terror fled westwards, before being struck down by 5 bullets to the right side of her back, finally falling backwards and expiring 28 feet to the rear of the Rambler.
+Then Betty Lou Jensen (positined somewhere by the open door of the Rambler) was either ordered by the Zodiac Killer to run, or through sheer terror fled westwards across the turnout floor, before being struck down by 5 bullets to the right side of her back and finally falling backwards and expiring 28 feet to the rear of the Rambler.

-But what we do know, is that the Zodiac Killer must have had a similar hand position when he lined up to shoot Betty Lou Jensen five times in the back, with the shell casings falling between the two vehicles.
+What we do know, is that the Zodiac Killer must have had a similar hand position when he lined up to shoot Betty Lou Jensen five times in the back, with the shell casings falling between the two vehicles in a relatively tight cluster.
 Had he kept his aim true and steady, then the wounds on Betty Lou Jensen's back make perfect sense from a ballistics standpoint.
 There was one grain of gunpowder found by the uppermost hole of her dress, suggesting this was the first shot.
 The remaining shots descended her back as she ran for her life.
-This, along with the positioning of the bullet casings makes it fairly evident the Zodiac Killer was not chasing after Betty Lou Jensen across the turnout in a westerly direction.
+This, along with the positioning of the bullet casings, makes it fairly evident the Zodiac Killer was not chasing after Betty Lou Jensen across the turnout in a westerly direction.

-There was one stray casing found 20 feet south of David Faraday's head.
+There was one stray casing found 20 feet south, to the right of the Faraday Rambler (not 20 feet from David Faraday's head as detailed in the police sketch.
+The police report clearly lists all the shell casing positions in inches and feet from the right side of the Rambler).
 It would have been beyond the unknown car on the passenger side, seemingly an unusual place for a shell casing to have been found.
 It is not inconceivable that the Zodiac Killer fired the first shot into the Rambler that night the instant he opened his door.
 The expended casing ejecting to his rear, striking the top of his vehicle and coming to rest a few feet from his passenger side.